 Along with Instrumental Freak Show, the Interface presents another sound experiment with De Près by Jean-Luc Hervé, which engages two levels of listening: the frontal, traditional level, with five musicians on stage and five speakers that transform the sound in real time, and the immersive level, with “low-volume speakers positioned in the midst of the audience to create an echo of the instruments, whispered into the ears of the spectator” (J.L.
 Hervé).

 Ensembles and orchestras

-Other ensembles, along with Interface and FontanaMix, enrich the programme with their proposals.
+Other ensembles, along with Interface and FontanaMix, enrich the Festival with their programmes.